 Is equal to the input impedance of a common emitter stage.
 It can be calculated as:

-Zin = Zin of NPN Common Emitter = rπ
+Zin = Zin of PNP Common Emitter = rπ

-For this math calculation the feedback network is ignored but in practice it will lower the input impedance to 5KΩ approx. The Fuzz Face has a very low input impedance that will change with the position of the RFUZZ potentiometer (between 5.2KΩ and 8.4KΩ in the simulation).
-So the feedback network has a negative impact for this parameter.
+For this math calculation the feedback network is ignored but in practice, it will lower the input impedance to 5KΩ approx. The Fuzz Face has a very low input impedance that will change with the position of the RFUZZ potentiometer (between 5.2KΩ and 8.4KΩ in the simulation).
+So the feedback network has a negative impact on this parameter.